geosynapse/synaptic-mouse-ninja/README.md

 ## Not Happening

-To save you some time, here are features you won't find in Tickle:
+To save you some time, here are features you won't find in Mouse Ninja:

 - **Autorun on Startup**: Use the Startup folder or Task Scheduler.
 - **Timed Startup/Shutdown**: That's what Task Scheduler is for, folks.

 ## Support

-Tickle is a labor of love, offered as-is, without warranty or support.
+Mouse Ninja is a labor of love, offered as-is, without warranty or support.
 If it breaks, you get to keep both pieces.

 ## License

-Tickle is licensed under the MIT License.
+Mouse Ninja is licensed under the MIT License.
 See `LICENSE.md` for more details.

 MIT License